rogercp/java-dogs-exceptions/README.md

   * Custom logging under each Get endpoint saying the endpoint has been accessed
     * should only go to console
     * for example when a clients calls /dogs log should say "/dogs accessed"
+  * Note: put the log files under the directory /var/logs/lambdajx Feel free to create and necessary subdirectories.

 Create RabbitMQ messaging system with three queues
   * for each queue below, add a data and time stamp and a message what was done with any appropriate parameters.
 For instance include the data when creating a Dog, include the parameters when search for a dog...